piaw/www/claude/Draft2027.md

 # Alps 2027 — Draft Tour Plan

-**Munich → Dolomites → Stelvio → Bernina → Graubünden → Silvretta → Bodensee → Munich**
+**Munich → Dolomites → Stelvio → Bernina → Graubünden → Arlberg/Bregenzerwald → Bodensee → Munich**

 Status: first draft, June 2027 (dates TBD).
 Tandem with Boen (12) as stoker. **No support vehicle** — everything carried on the bikes, and all transfers by train.
 Bowen likely not on this trip (high school).